Prasanth324/MinYTD/README.md

 # MinYTD
-A minimalistic GUI Youtube downloader based on pytube and tkinter.
+A minimalistic cross-platform GUI Youtube downloader based on pytube and tkinter.

 This is a minimalistic GUI based youtube downloader written in *python3* using *pytube* and *tkinter* at the backend and frontend respectiveley.
 - Supports multiple concurrent downloads.